 Bachelor of Games DevelopmentSTART YOUR CAREER AHEAD OF THE GAME

-Complete your course faster by studying the 16 units across 2 years (6 trimesters).
+Complete your course faster by studying units across 2 years (6 trimesters).

-Whilst still classified as a full-time study load, you will complete the 16 units over a 3 year period (9 trimesters).
+Whilst still classified as a full-time study load, you will complete course units over a 3 year period (9 trimesters).

 If you want to take a little longer, that’s ok too.
 We’ll help you work out the best study load to suit your needs.